-Aware of the growing risk of deforestation in Brazil, and intent on further improving the efficacy of its policy, in 2019 and 2020 GPA took part in joint work by the Imaflora NGO, the Brazilian Federal Prosecution Service and other civil society organizations on the Beefontrack.org project, supported by GPA (1).
+Aware of the growing risk of deforestation in Brazil, and intent on further improving the efficacy of its policy, in 2019 and 2020 GPA took part in joint work by the Imaflora NGO, the Brazilian Federal Prosecution Service and other civil society organisations on the Beefontrack.org project, supported by GPA.1 drawn up with input from a 2018-2019 diagnostic by Proforest, an NGO specialising in responsible procurement of natural resources.
+This update to the 2016 policy was submitted to the GPA Governance and Social Responsibility Committee on 29 July 2020 and published on 5 September 2020.

-On this platform, an industry-wide protocol on control of cattle farming in Brazil was drawn up and approved by the Federal Prosecution Service on 12th May 2020, which came into force on 1st July 2020 (2).
-The protocol was included in the update to GPA's Social and Environmental Beef Purchasing Policy, drawn up with input from a 2018-2019 diagnostic by Proforest, an NGO specialising in responsible procurement of natural resources (3).
+On this platform, an industry-wide protocol on control of cattle farming in Brazil was drawn up and approved by the Federal Prosecution Service on 12 May 2020, which came into force on 1 July 2020.
+The protocol was included in the update to GPA's Social and Environmental Beef Purchasing Policy,